 - Furthermore, there is no fine-granularity access control for developers in Kibana.

-- Developers, DA and DS have no access control while CEs have no access at all.
-So CE cannot easily see the data and DA/DS cannot easily process the data.
+- Developers, DA and DS have no access control while GS has no access at all.
+So GS cannot easily see the data and DA/DS cannot easily process the data.

 To address all the Kibana log issues, we developed ActionTrace, a code library with a well-structured data schema.
 The logs, also called documents, are stored in a dedicated ElasticSearch cluster with access control implemented.
 However, after using it for a while, we found that it still needed some improvements.

 - Each business scenario involves different types of entities and ActionTrace is not fully self-service.
 This means that a lot of development work was needed to support fast-launching business scenarios.
 Here are some examples: